January 23-February 1, 2025 with Megan Edwards Crewe & Sam Wilson & local guide Vernon Campos

 Costa Rica is a small country -- smaller than most American states.
 But thanks to a wealth of habitats, elevations ranging from sea level to more than 11,000 feet, and a strong conservation ethos, it punches well above its weight in the biodiversity department.
 Its totals include nearly 950 species of birds, including a number found only in Costa Rica, or only in Costa Rica and the western edge of neighboring Panama (the so-called Chiriqui endemics).
 Our two-part "Edges" tour focuses on some of the species restricted to the border areas of the country; this part heads south, spending much of its time near the Panamanian border.
 And what fun we had exploring this less-visited part of the country!

 We started our adventure with some late afternoon birding on the lovely grounds of the Hotel Bougainvillea, where the highlight was a pair of Mottled Owls snuggled together in a big stand of bamboo.
-Another outing before breakfast added a perched Blue-vented Hmmingbird, some screeching flocks of Crimson-fronted Parakeets, and a confiding White-eared Ground-Sparrow scrabbling around under a hedge.
+Another outing before breakfast added a perched Blue-vented Hummingbird, multiple screeching flocks of Crimson-fronted Parakeets, and a confiding White-eared Ground-Sparrow scrabbling around under a hedge.
 Then we were off south, climbing up the twisty spine of the Talamanca Mountains along the famous Pan American Highway.
-Our first stop, in the tiny farming community of Esperanza, yielded several handsome pairs of Long-tailed Silky-Flycatchers, a couple of tree-climbing Spot-crowned Woodcreepers, two Yellow-thighed Brushfinches displaying their namesake puffy, yellow thighs, a surprise Ochraceous Pewee, and (after some huffing and puffing on our part) the stars of the show – a pair of Resplendent Quetzals, which glittered like jewels among the greenery.
-Then we were off to Paraiso Quetzal for lunch and some time with their hummingbird feeders.
-While fog swirled below us, rendering much of the landscape invisible, we enjoyed a veritable blizzard of hummingbirds: a constant buzzy mix of Fiery-throated, Talamanca, and Volcano hummingbirds, White-throated Mountain-gems and Lesser Violet-ears, plus several Slaty Flowerpiercers and an arm’s length Mountain Thrush.
+Our first stop, in the tiny farming community of Esperanza, yielded several handsome pairs of Long-tailed Silky-Flycatchers, a couple of tree-climbing Spot-crowned Woodcreepers, a tiny Ochraceous Wren, two Yellow-thighed Brushfinches displaying their namesake puffy yellow thighs, a surprise Ochraceous Pewee, and (after some huffing and puffing on our part) the stars of the show -- a pair of Resplendent Quetzals, which glittered like jewels among the greenery.
+Then we were off to Paraiso Quetzal for lunch and some time at their hummingbird feeders.
+While fog swirled below us (rendering much of the landscape invisible), we enjoyed a veritable blizzard of hummingbirds: a constant buzzy mix of Fiery-throated, Talamanca, and Volcano hummingbirds, White-throated Mountain-gems and Lesser Violetears, plus several Slaty Flowerpiercers and an arm’s length Mountain Thrush.
 Unfortunately, the chilly fog rendered our stop at Cerro de la Muerte a complete washout, with nary a sniff of any of the high-elevation species we’d hoped for.
 As we wound our way back down to the middle elevations, we stopped in San Isidro de El General to search for another specialty bird: the spectacular Turquoise Cotinga.
 Vernon's careful scanning turned up a somewhat distant male that we all enjoyed in the scopes, and a constant parade of more widespread species kept us entertained while we waited our turns.

-Our home for the next two nights was the lovely Talamanca Reserve, a collection of cabins scattered through a private nature reserve in the middle-elevations foothills.
-Our primary reason for staying in this part of Costa Rica was to make a pilgrimage to Los Cusingos, long the home to the legendary tropical ornithologist Alexander Skutch, who co-wrote the first field guide to Costa Rica as well as scores of papers about the natural history of bird various species.
+Our home for the next two nights was the lovely Talamanca Reserve, a collection of cabins scattered through a private nature reserve in the middle-elevation foothills.
+Our primary reason for staying in this part of Costa Rica is to make a pilgrimage to Los Cusingos, long the home to legendary tropical ornithologist Alexander Skutch, who co-wrote the first field guide to Costa Rica, as well as scores of papers about the natural history of bird various species.
 His former farm is now a reserve, and we spent a morning exploring some of the trails there.

 From there, we moved down to the steamy Pacific lowlands, staying three nights at the remote Esquinas Rainforest Lodge.